What's the Best Dog Food for Yorkshire Terriers?

 Spirited, lively, loving, energetic, stubborn

-Health Considerations for Yorkies
+Health Considerations

-Yorkshire Terriers are generally a very healthy breed.
-However, as with all dog breeds, there are some health conditions the Yorkshire Terrier can be genetically predisposed to developing.
+Yorkshire terriers are generally a very healthy breed.
+However, as with all dog breeds, there are some health conditions the yorkshire terrier can be genetically predisposed to developing.
 Diet can be a great help in exacerbating symptoms or preventing injury or illness from occurring.

-Among the most common health problems that can plague the Yorkshire Terrier are bronchitis, portosystemic shunt, and cataracts.
+Among the most common health problems that can plague the Yorkshire Terrier are bronchitis, portosystemic shunt, and cataracts. -

 Bronchitis